simplesamlphp/simplesamlphp/modules/authlinkedin/docs/oauthlinkedin.md

 Using the LinkedIn authentication source with SimpleSAMLphp
 ===========================================================

 Remember to configure `authsources.php`, with both Consumer key and secret.
+Optionally you can set which attributes are requested from LinkedIn, the list of available attributes can be found here <https://developer.linkedin.com/docs/fields>.

 To get an API key and a secret, register the application at: